larson303/pysys/README.md

   which I would use to create new client projects from a project template and then recursively search and replace the sample firm with the new client project name.

-One of my earliest code commits after my .bashrc was a sample for adding scripting to my shell scripts, and it would just build.
-As I moved from Operations to Development (but was also the Dev Server Admin) I wanted to move to more mature solutions to problems, but time and deadlines seemed to make jumping in with the familiar tool easier.
+One of my earliest code commits after my .bashrc was a sample for adding logging to my shell scripts, and other small things over time.
+As I moved from Operations to Development (but was also the Dev Server Admin) I wanted to move to more mature solutions, but time and deadlines made it seem easier to jump in with the familiar tool quicker.
+Probably not, but humans are creatures of habit.

 As time went on, most of my scripts weren't as necessary due to the corporate environment and doing more middle and front-end work.
-Typically, a package.json will contain any additional funtions that are needed such as kikcing off automated tests or parsing environment config files for special cases, etc.
+Typically, a package.json will contain any additional funtions that are needed such as kikcing off automated tests or parsing environment config files for special cases, etc. similar to Maven commands.

+TODO: I will have to go back and look at my older MacBook to see what scripts I have on that.

 Now that I am spending more time developing on my own time and desires, I started to create my own tools for managing my personal Windows systems, and thought other people may appreciate some of the utilities I am developing more out of the joy of coding than necessity.
-So, even if you don't need any of these scripts I hope you at least get inspired to create some of you own, even if it is just for the joy of coding.
+So, even if you don't need any of these scripts I hope you at least get inspired to create some of your own, even if it is just for the joy of coding.

 **Happy Hacking**

-NOTE: In case you are newer to Python, the venv is to create a local virtual environment for
+NOTE: In case you are newer to Python, the venv is to create a local virtual environment for installing dependencies by project rather than globally, similar to Maven for Java or package.json for front-end.

 # Utilities: